-Over the past 55 years, over 3,000 Redlands students have studied in Salzburg, Austria, in a program that is renowned for its excitement, cultural enrichment, and experiential opportunities.
-Students reside in the Marketenderschlössl, a nearly 500-year-old Renaissance building set among forests and meadows overlooking the ancient heart of Salzburg.
-Beyond the trees in the near distance one can see the snow-capped peaks of the Austrian and Bavarian Alps.
+Over the past 60 years, more than 3,000 Redlands students have studied in Salzburg, Austria, in a program that is renowned for its living-learning community, integrative programming, and immersive opportunities.
+Students reside in the Marketenderschlössl, a nearly 500-year-old Renaissance building set among forests and meadows overlooking Salzburg's historic center.

-The Salzburg Semester, which Redlands has operated since 1960, is characterized by a general humanities and social sciences curriculum and offered in the context of group study and extensive travel opportunities.
-The program is available to undergraduates regardless of major, with preference given to those students who have shown evidence of preparing themselves academically and personally for this group travel-study program.
-The Salzburg Program is student-centered, offers experiential education, and features group travel.
+The Salzburg Semester, which Redlands has operated since 1960, is characterized by an interdisciplinary curriculum that emphasizes the arts and humanities.
+Courses are grounded in student-centered, experiential learning while community service and travel opportunities round out the student experience.
+The program is available to undergraduates regardless of major, with preference given to those students who have prepared themselves academically and personally for this group study program.

-The Salzburg Semester Student Handbook contains important information and details about the trip.
+The Salzburg Semester Student Handbook contains important information and details about your semester.
 The handbook is available for download here.